How to set up a Tax Free Company in Paradise

 - If you have a foreign business partner, you will need to hire eight Thai employees, as the company must maintain a ratio of four Thai nationals to one foreigner when hiring.

 To discuss the intricacies of transfer pricing would require an entire article (or even a whole book).
-The laws on this vary in complexity and enforcement from country to country, but it is well known that certain countries are more lax than others.
+The laws on this vary in complexity and enforcement from country to country, but it is well known that certain countries are laxer than others.

 2016 update: transfer pricing is now, more than ever, important to get right.